 - 1. The start and finish of a road race will be situated where it will minimise inconvenience to other road users.
 The organiser will notify the police of the race at least one month in advance or in accordance with the appropriate legal requirements, and must ensure that Cycling Ireland's Safety Code is adhered to. - 2.
 A control point shall be provided at both the start and finish to allow the formalities to be completed.
 It shall be located where it will cause the minimum amount of obstruction. - 3.
-If a signing on sheet is used, this must contain the Cycling Ireland approved waiver declaration, and will be available at the start control point and must be signed by each competitor prior to them being allowed to take the start.
-Other methods of control of riders are acceptable as riders have already acknowledged the waiver while entering online. - 4.
+A signing on sheet, which must contain the Cycling Ireland approved waiver declaration, will be available at the start control point and must be signed by each competitor prior to them being allowed to take the start. - 4.
 The Chief Commissaire/ Race Organiser will decide on whether service vehicles will be permitted and the maximum number of such vehicles. - 5.
 These persons who wish to provide service to a team/rider by driving in the race cavalcade must hold a current licence issued by a UCI affiliated National Governing Body, which must be produced on demand to the Chief Commissaire.
 Such persons will be required to sign on in accordance with rule T5.A3.3 above. - 6.
 A maximum of one service vehicle per club/team will be permitted in the race cavalcade. - 7.
 With the following exceptions the order of service vehicles will be decided by the drawing of lots at a time and place as laid down by the Chief Commissaire.
 Only those persons as designated under rule T5.A3.5 above, and in attendance at the appropriate time and place will be eligible to participate in the draw.